Monday, August 31, 2009

 Oz: Dark & Terrible

-Sarah and I played in this, which was officially a play test.
+Sarah (my wife) and I played in this, which was officially a play test.
 In my opinion you never would have noticed it.
 The GM, one of the authors, presented the game in such a polished way, and the game flowed so nicely, I would have thought it a finished product.
 Basically, a traditional RPG with its own rule system, set in a very Dark reimagining of the land of Oz.
 A land in which the Lion is not called a coward because he is afraid, but because he chooses not to eat people.
 The scenario we played was an investigation into children disappearing, and was quite filled with horror and suspense.
 I liked it so much that in 2011, the book finally came out and I bought it.
+GREAT session, 5 stars, recommend playing if you even have the chance.
+Game's dead I think, but maybe I should ressurect it for Games on Demand some year.

 Emerald City Expeditions Facebook Page